 - How good are numerical weather prediction models at forecasting these heavy rain events?

-We use a variety of tools to explore these questions, including observations (in particular, data from the WSR-88D radar network) and numerical models of varying complexity.
+We use a variety of tools to explore these questions, including observations (including both routine observations and data collected in field campaigns) and numerical models of varying complexity.

-Our research on convective precipitation is currently supported by the National Science Foundation, NOAA, and NASA for the following projects:
+Our research on convective precipitation is currently (as of fall 2021) supported by the National Science Foundation and NOAA for the following projects:

 In addition to these specific projects, Dr. Schumacher has broad research interests that include many other aspects of mesoscale meteorology, climatology, and the societal impacts of weather and weather forecasts.